usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 <div class="text-left" markdown="0">
 	<ol type="1" start="1">
-		<li></li>
+		<li>The CSP SHALL NOT use KBV to verify an applicant's identity against more than one piece of validated identity evidence.</li>
+		<li>The CSP SHALL only use information that is expected to be known only to the applicant and the authoritative source, to include any information needed to begin the KBV process.
+Information accessible freely, for a fee in the public domain, or via the black market  SHALL NOT be used.</li>
+		<li>The CSP SHALL allow a resolved and validated identity to opt-out of KBV and leverage another process for verification.</li>
+		<li>The CSP SHOULD perform KBV by verifying knowledge of recent transactional history in which the CSP is a participant.
+The CSP SHALL ensure that transaction information has at least 20 bits of entropy.
+For example, to reach minimum entropy requirements, the CSP could ask the applicant for verification of the amount(s) and transaction numbers(s) of a micro-deposit(s) to a valid bank account, so long as the total number of digits is seven or greater.</li>
+		<li>The CSP MAY perform KBV by asking the applicant questions to demonstrate they are the owner of the claimed information.
+However, the following requirements apply:</li>
 			<ol type="a" start="a">
-				<li></li>
-		  		<li></li>
-		  		<li></li>
+				<li>KBV SHOULD be based on multiple authoritative sources.</li>
+		  		<li>The CSP SHALL require a minimum of four KBV questions with each requiring a correct answer to successfully complete the KBV step.</li>
+		  		<li>The CSP SHOULD require free form response KBV questions.
+The CSP MAY allow multiple choice questions, however, if multiple choice questions are provided, the CSP SHALL require a minimum of four answer options per question.</li>
+		  		<li>The CSP SHOULD allow two attempts for an applicant to complete the KBV.
+A CSP SHALL NOT allow more than three attempts to complete the KBV.</li>
+		  		<li>The CSP SHALL time out KBV sessions after two minutes of inactivity per question.
+In cases of session timeout, the CSP SHALL restart the entire KBV process and consider this a failed attempt.</li>
+		  		<li>The CSP SHALL NOT present a majority of diversionary KBV questions (i.e., those where "none of the above" is the correct answer).</li>
+		  		<li>The CSP SHOULD NOT ask the same KBV questions in subsequent attempts.</li>
+		  		<li>The CSP SHALL NOT ask a KBV question that provides information that could assist in answering any future KBV question in a single session or a subsequent session after a failed attempt.</li>
+		  		<li>The CSP SHALL NOT use KBV questions for which the answers do not change (e.g., "What was your first car?").</li>
+		  		<li>The CSP SHALL ensure that any KBV question does not reveal PII that the applicant has not already provided, nor personal information that, when combined with other information in a KBV session, could result in unique identification.</li>
 	  		</ol>
 	</ol>
 </div>

-1. The CSP SHALL NOT use KBV to verify an applicant's identity against more than one piece of validated identity evidence.
-2. The CSP SHALL only use information that is expected to be known only to the applicant and the authoritative source, to include any information needed to begin the KBV process.
-Information accessible freely, for a fee in the public domain, or via the black market  SHALL NOT be used.
-3. The CSP SHALL allow a resolved and validated identity to opt-out of KBV and leverage another process for verification.
-4. The CSP SHOULD perform KBV by verifying knowledge of recent transactional history in which the CSP is a participant.
-The CSP SHALL ensure that transaction information has at least 20 bits of entropy.
-For example, to reach minimum entropy requirements, the CSP could ask the applicant for verification of the amount(s) and transaction numbers(s) of a micro-deposit(s) to a valid bank account, so long as the total number of digits is seven or greater.
-5. The CSP MAY perform KBV by asking the applicant questions to demonstrate they are the owner of the claimed information.
-However, the following requirements apply:

-	a.
-KBV SHOULD be based on multiple authoritative sources.
-	b.
-The CSP SHALL require a minimum of four KBV questions with each requiring a correct answer to successfully complete the KBV step.
-	c.
-The CSP SHOULD require free form response KBV questions.
-The CSP MAY allow multiple choice questions, however, if multiple choice questions are provided, the CSP SHALL require a minimum of four answer options per question.
-	d.
-The CSP SHOULD allow two attempts for an applicant to complete the KBV.
-A CSP SHALL NOT allow more than three attempts to complete the KBV.
-	e.
-The CSP SHALL time out KBV sessions after two minutes of inactivity per question.
-In cases of session timeout, the CSP SHALL restart the entire KBV process and consider this a failed attempt.
-	f.
-The CSP SHALL NOT present a majority of diversionary KBV questions (i.e., those where "none of the above" is the correct answer).
-	g.
-The CSP SHOULD NOT ask the same KBV questions in subsequent attempts.
-	h.
-The CSP SHALL NOT ask a KBV question that provides information that could assist in answering any future KBV question in a single session or a subsequent session after a failed attempt.
-	i.
-The CSP SHALL NOT use KBV questions for which the answers do not change (e.g., "What was your first car?").
-	j.
-The CSP SHALL ensure that any KBV question does not reveal PII that the applicant has not already provided, nor personal information that, when combined with other information in a KBV session, could result in unique identification.

 #### <a name="vip"></a>5.3.3.
 In-person Proofing Requirements